FAQ

 StringlyTyped This is my first attempt and is NON-source-generated.
 There is memory overhead because the base type is a class.
 There are also no analyzers.
 It is now marked as deprecated in favor of Vogen.

-ValueOf Similar to StringlyTyped - non-source-generated and no analyzers.
+ValueOf Like StringlyTyped - non-source-generated and no analyzers.
 This is also more relaxed and allows composite 'underlying' types.

-ValueObjectGenerator Similar to Vogen, but less focused on validation and no code analyzer.
+ValueObjectGenerator Like Vogen, but less focused on validation and no code analyzer.

 What primitive types are supported?

-Collections are not allowed as they don't exhibit value-equality.
-It is worth considering if the type you are wrapping in your value object exhibits value-equality.
+Collections aren’t allowed as they don't exhibit value-equality.
+It is worth considering if the type you're wrapping in your value object exhibits value-equality.
 For types that don't, it completely breaks down the principal of value objects.

 I've made a change that means the 'Snapshot' tests are expectedly failing in the build—what do I do?